 Lipidium meyenii, better known as maca, is a South American medicinal plant used for thousands of years by the people of the Andes mountains where it is known as a general health tonic.
-Traditionally maca was also used for its ability to balance hormones in both men and women leading to increased libido and improved fertility.
+Traditionally maca was also used for its ability to balance hormones, leading to increased libido and improved fertility.

 4 cups almond milk

 2 Tbsp Raw Cacao Powder

 1-1/2 Tbsp Agave Nectar